qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ```
 def check_availability(url):
     import requests
-    # implementation of common web scrapping
+    # implementation of common web scrapping e.g beautifulsoup
     response = requests.get(url)
     from bs4 import BeautifulSoup
     soup = BeautifulSoup(response.content, 'html.parser')
 ```

-The code at this step is highly customized and should be adjusted accordingly, depending on the complexity of the web framework and the validation process.
+Again, the code at this step is highly customized and should be adjusted accordingly, depending on the complexity of the web framework and the validation process.
 Also, different web scrapping techniques are available online, so I will not illustrate it in detail but focus more on how I explore and make use of the HTML structure.
 ```
     # find all room types and information related
     room_elements = soup.find_all('div', class_='suite__column')